catdeal3r/fibreglass/README.md

 | **Timing** | Currently, this bug consistently happens when you reload/start quickshell. |
 | **Workaround** | Send a notification, then wait for it to clear or dismiss it.
 This will reset the mask to the correct position. |

-### Notifications with no text, appname, or time appear with the default notification icon
+### Notifications with no text, appname, or time appear with the default notification icon.

 | Key | Content |
 | --- | --- |